studieresan/nexus/README.md

 The project also uses the **react-bootstrap** library which has several prebuilt components.

+The project follows this structure: `https://github.com/alan2207/bulletproof-react`

+The project uses **ESLint** configured to standard-jsx to ensure that tabs, spacing, naming, importing and much more is automatically corrected acoording to a consistent standard.
+The ESLint extention needs to be installed in VSCode.

 For translations, **i18n** is used.

 ## How to run